Best Garden Pots of 2021

 The Next Gardener Succulent Pots much more than just succulent pots.
 Although we did end up planting a cactus in ours, these pots could be used for anything.
 Their fun and delicate designs make them a great addition to your interior decor or your garden and would not look out of place in either.
 They also come with ceramic drainage plates for each pot and have a good size and depth for a small houseplant or garden plant.

-Depending on what you're trying to grow, The Next Gardener Succulent Pots might be on the small side, and they are certainly breakable.
-These pots are decorative pots in appearance and function and probably wouldn't be a gardener's first choice for planting tomatoes or squash.
+Depending on what you're trying to grow, The Next Gardener Succulent Pots might be on the small side, and it's worth considering that as ceramic pots, they are certainly breakable.
+These pots are decorative pots through and through, and probably wouldn't be a gardener's first choice for planting tomatoes or squash.
 However, if you aren't looking to grow a salad or tote your plants from room to room, these pots are a great option.

 Do not try to move this pot when there is water in the drainage plate.
-This is true of most planters with a drainage plate, but we found that because the HBServices 8" Self-Watering Pot is made with soft plastic, the water is more inclined to spill out, no matter how full it is.
-The pot is designed so that you water the plant by way of the drainage plate.
-This means that it is usually full of water.
+This is true of most planters with a drainage plate, but we found that because the HBServices 8" Self-Watering Pot is made with soft plastic, the weight of the water causes the drainage plate to bend and spill.
+This is an unfortunate feature in this particular product due to the way the self-watering feature works.
+It is intended that the user fill the drainage plate with water and the plant suctions up the water through its roots rather than watering the plant directly.
+This means that the drainage plate is usually full of water, and thus can not really be moved without spilling water everywhere.
 For this reason, we felt that this pot did better in the garden, but could do great inside too.

 The Sun-E 2.5-Inch Owl Pots are fun, charming, and colorful.
 They light up any space and bring your garden to life.
 They also come with small red mesh rounds to keep the dirt inside the pots.
 This is a nice feature since succulents usually require sandier soil.
 The owls also come in two different shapes, offering just a tad more variety.

 We felt that the Sun-E 2.5-Inch Owl Pots would be much more valuable with some kind of drainage plate.
 These little guys were the only pots that came without them.
-You can of course water your baby succulents over your sink, but with six of the little owls, that seems like an awful lot of extra work for something that could easily be mitigated with a drainage plate.
-Due to this small absence, we felt that this product works best as an outdoor planter.
+You can of course water your baby succulents over your sink or let them soak in the sink, but with six of the little owls, that seems like an awful lot of extra work for something that could easily be mitigated with nothing more than a small plate.
+Due to this small absence, we felt that this product works best as an outdoor planter, limiting them immensely.
 These pots are also a touch smaller than the smallest succulents we could find, thus making the planting process perhaps more difficult than need be.
 All that aside, if you love the idea of giving tiny owls tiny succulent hairdos, these are the pots for you.

-Although the Novelty Full Depth Round Pot does come with a drainage plate, it is not the most functional drainage plate we've encountered.
+Although the Novelty Full Depth Round Pot does come with a drainage plate, it does not work as well as desired.
 The way the drainage plate attaches to the bottom of the pot disallows for much drainage to come through, and if you take it off, you will have a hard time putting it back on.
 We also found the material it is made out of to be flimsy, both in appearance and function.
 That being said, if you need something large and light, this is a great choice.

 Why You Should Trust Us